tejbhan111/t2yLLM/README.md

 it needs quantization.
 You also need to fully load the llm_back_async.py first**.
 Should have no problem on 24GB GPUs.

 - Different parameters of vLLM can be used to save VRAM like enforce_eager, max_model_len etc... vLLM documentation is very rich

-## <u>💡 Functionalities :</u>

-- **t2yLLM** lets you speak to your device of choice (here a raspberry Pi with a respeaker hat from seeed studio) and get an audio answer from your favorite LLM (here Qwen3 by default).
-It should just work like any home assistant.
-The default keyword to activate speech detection is **"Ok Mars"** but you can change it of course.
-ATM if you want a custom keyword, it is **mandatory** to create a Picovoice account (check [Picovoice](https://picovoice.ai/)), train and download a custom keyword to get a working pipeline.
-- **Meteo** : It can search for meteo infos using your OpenWeather API key
-- **Pokemon** : Look for any Pokemon info using Tyradex API (french)
-- **Wikipedia** : Make Wikipedia searches using the python API
-- **Vector Search** : stores all in a synthetic way in chromadb if needed and can retrieve the memorized info
-- **t2yLLM** is meant to work on a 16GB GPU, but in order to achieve that, first launch the LLM backend script in order to avoid OOM

 ![image](https://github.com/user-attachments/assets/36b36dc5-66e0-4327-8110-dcb8614d1798)